National Register of Historic Places listings in Prince of Wales–Hyder Census Area, Alaska

 This is a list of the National Register of Historic Places listings in Prince of Wales–Hyder Census Area, Alaska.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Prince of Wales–Hyder Census Area, Alaska, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 6 properties and districts listed on the National Register in the census area.
+There are 8 properties and districts listed on the National Register in the census area.